 The class action is jointly funded by Omni Bridgeway and ICP Funding Pty Ltd along with Investor Claim Partner Pty Ltd (ICP) (Funders).

-A conditional settlement of the Mesoblast Class Action has been reached between the parties that provides for the payment of AUD$26.5 million (Settlement Sum), inclusive of legal fees, expenses, disbursements, any funding commission and interest, to resolve the claims of all Group Members, subject to the approval of the Court (Proposed Settlement).
+A settlement of the Mesoblast Class Action was reached between the parties that provided for the payment of AUD$26.5 million (Settlement Sum), inclusive of legal fees, expenses, disbursements, any funding commission and interest, to resolve the claims of all Group Members, subject to the approval of the Court (Settlement).

 Background